-The SD card is one of the most popular ways to store data on your computer or laptop.
+The SD card is one of the most popular ways to store data mobile devices, IOT devices, desktop and laptop computers.
 In general, SD cards are used for storing small amounts of data, such as documents, images, or video clips.
 They’re commonly found in digital cameras and other devices, but they’re not usually the primary storage option for computers.

 What’s the Difference Between SD and SDHC Cards?

-SD cards max out at 4GB in size, while SDHC cards can be up to 32GB in size.
+SD cards max out at 2GB in size, while SDHC cards can be up to 32GB in size.
 That might not seem like much of a difference, but it can be a deal-breaker if you’re looking to store a large amount of data on your Raspberry Pi.
 SD Cards are usually best used for smaller projects like setting up a Pi-Hole device or using it as a media streaming device.
 They’re not designed to be used as the primary storage device for a Raspberry Pi computer.
 On the other hand, SDHC cards are designed to store larger amounts of data.

 Micro SD Cards for Raspberry Pi